Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * MAX_ACK_REQUESTS: 8
 * Tile: size is 10 bytes
 * Retransmission and inactivity timers:
-  LoRaWAN end-devices MUST not implement a "retransmission timer".
+  LoRaWAN end-devices MUST NOT implement a "retransmission timer", this changes the specification of {{I-D.ietf-lpwan-ipv6-static-context-hc}}, see
+  {{uplink-class-a}}.
 At the end of a window or a fragmentation session, corresponding ACK(s) is (are) transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device.